 Captain Robert Falcon Scott Statue

 A statue of Captain Robert Falcon Scott, CVO, RN, is on the river bank at the intersection of Oxford Terrace and Worcester Street.
-There is information on the statue and an update on its post-earthquake status on the Christchurch City Council website.
+There is information on the statue on the Christchurch City Council website.
 There is also more about the statue in Public art in Christchurch, a study by the Robert McDougall Art Gallery.

 It was sculpted by Scott’s widow, Lady Kathleen Scott, and purchased from her by the Christchurch City Council.
 It was to be made in bronze, but when work started in 1915 World War I was underway and all available metal was being used for armaments.